nashville-software-school/server-side-python-curriculum/EMPLOYEE_HANDBOOK.md

 1. System configuration.
 1. 3rd party libraries that need to be installed.
 1. Command line utilities to run.
-1. If there is a UI component, give clear instructions for steps to perform in the UI, and what they should expect to see as the outcome of those steps.

 #### Link to Feature Ticket